Course title: Reading literature, media, culture

 Preparation for the weekly class: As the course is divided into thematic units, instructors will send preparatory materials for their weekly topic one week in advance, i.e., by Friday at the latest.
 Preparatory materials will not exceed one article/chapter and a shorter literary text (requiring a maximum of 4-5 study hours).

-Selecting the topic of the research paper: Students must choose their supervisor for the research paper topic during the week of May 26-30.
+Selecting the topic of the research paper: Students must choose their supervisor for the research paper topic in the last week of May.
 The topic must align with the supervisor’s areas of expertise offered for this course.

 Weekly schedule